cs1302uga/cs1302-hw01/README.md

 1. Navigate to the `src` directory.
 In this example, `src` is the default package directory for source code.
    Inside of the `src` directory, create a file called `Hello.java`.
-Within this file, write a Java program to prompt the user for their name, read in their full name and then output `Hello, <user>` with their name instead of `<user>`.
-Your program should work **without any import statements**.
+Within this file, write a Java program to prompt the user for their name, read in their full name and then output `Hello, <user>` with their name instead of `<user>`. <!--Your program should work **without any import statements**.
 Sure, [this is possible](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/packages2.md#import-statements)!
-   In your notes, write the full line of java code to instantiate a `Scanner` object without importing the class.
+   In your notes, write the full line of java code to instantiate a `Scanner` object without importing the class.-->

 1. Compile and run your code directly from the default package.
 Don't use the `-d` option for `javac` in this step.
 In which directory is the compiled code contained?